tlvince/tlvince.github.io/_posts/2011-08-11-goodnight-kl.md

 ---
 title: Goodnight KL
 date: 2011-08-11
-abstract: Kuala Lumpur in brief
+description: Kuala Lumpur in brief
 ---

 I leave KL unable to make up my mind about it.
 On the one hand, it has a very